luloxi/PunkSociety/README.md

-A social dapp where interactions are free, and mints are monetized 💰, allowing users to earn through engaging with their community 🫂.
+A social dapp where interactions are monetized 💰, allowing users to earn through engaging with their community 🫂.

 # 🤘 Features

 - 🤹‍♂️ **Post types**: Posts can have text, image, audio, video, links and polls
-- 💰 **Monetization of Posts**: Users can mint each other posts as NFTs while paying to the original creator.
-- 🥇 **First minter incentive**: First minters of a post, if not the creator, earn a share of the earnings from succesive mints.
+- 💰 **Social monetization**: Likes, comments, shares and follows send USDC to the user on the other end
 - 📈 **Revenue dashboard**: Users can track and analyze their earnings
 - 🔔 **Notifications**: Receive alerts on activity
 - 💌 **Messaging**: Direct messaging and group chat features
 - 🎨 **Profile customization**: Users can customize their profile and post collections
 - 📱 **Web 2.5 login**: Social login options with Web2 platforms (Google, Twitter, etc.)
-- 🌐 **Multi-chain support**: Interact with the platform on multiple chains
+- 🌐 **Multi-chain support**: Bridge your posts as NFTs to Avalanche L0 and other chains to access NFT markets
 - 🎧 **Accessibility support**: ARIA compliant for screen readers and other assistive technologies

 # 🤘 Roadmap